The Relationship Between Content Marketing and SEO? It’s Complicated.

 You shouldn’t look at search as a line item: bash out a few blogs; pat yourself on the back.
 You should consider search as a key factor in every B2B marketing objective.

 Want an example of what we mean?
 Let’s look at how one well known B2B marketing agency – in B2B marketing circles anyway – puts this thinking into practice.
-In time-honoured Velocity tradition, we’re going “project open kimono” one more time.
+In time-honoured Velocity tradition, we’re going “project open robe” one more time.